charliexchen/Danmaku-AI/README.md

 * Proper use of remote AWS paired with MultiProcessing in order to accelerate computation

-* JAX for GPU accelerated tensor operations in numpy
+* JAX for GPU accelerated tensor operations in numpy.
+Kera/Tensorflow is fine usually, but JAX is much more flexible.